Modern Slavery Act 2015

 We’ll update you on our progress again next year

-This statement has been approved by the Board of Directors at a Board meeting on 23 May 2024 and is signed by the Bank’s Chief Executive Officer.
+In making this statement we have considered all the areas in section 54(5) of the Modern Slavery Act 2015.
+This statement has been approved by the Board of Directors at a Board meeting on the 21st of May 2026 and is signed by the Bank’s Chief Executive Officer.

 Donald Kerr: Chief Executive Officer